Milo Manheim

-Milo Manheim (born March 6, 2001) is an American actor.
-He is known for his starring role as Zed in the 2018 Disney Channel Original Movie Zombies, and its sequels Zombies 2 (2020) and Zombies 3 (2022).
+Milo Jacob Manheim (born March 6, 2001) is an American actor.
+He is best known for his starring role as Zed in the Disney television film franchise Zombies.
 In 2018, he finished in second place on season 27 of Dancing with the Stars.
+Manheim currently stars in the Paramount+ original School Spirits.

-Personal life
+Early life

 Manheim was born and raised in Venice, Los Angeles, in California.
 He is the son of actress Camryn Manheim and former model Jeffrey Brezovar.
-He is Jewish and had his bar mitzvah ceremony, exploring the topic of "Activism at Any Age", with the Sholem Community, a secular Jewish Sunday school in Los Angeles, California.
-Manheim plays guitar, drums, piano, and ukulele, as well as various wind instruments.

 Career

 Manheim's acting career began at the age of six, in a local after-school program in Culver City.
 Since 2008, he starred in 20 different musicals with Liza Monjauze Productions.
 In 2009, he appeared in a three-line guest appearance on the CBS television series Ghost Whisperer alongside his mother.
 In 2017, he won "Outstanding Performance in a Leading Role" at the 2017 New York Musical Theatre Festival for his role in the musical "Generation Me".